-Number one priority was to brush my teeth.
+The number one priority was to brush my teeth.
 The shower could wait but it had been about thirty hours without toothbrushing.
 After the teeth came a bit more sleep.
-A couple of hours later and I was feeling like myself again.
+A couple of hours later and I was starting to feel like myself again.
 I arose from my bed to a sunny day and stood beneath the shower and felt the life returning to my body.
-Following the shower, I got rid of the four day growth that was covering every inch of my face and neck.
+Following the shower, I got rid of the five day growth that was covering every inch of my face and neck.
 I looked in the mirror and was beginning to recognize myself again.

 Next came food.
 An enormous English breakfast, a cup of coffee with sweetened condensed milk and as always, a banana shake.
 I devoured my food and had just enough money left on me to pay the barber for the use of his services.
 Since the voltage on my clippers is different is Asia, I now am forced to pay the two dollars here for a haircut but I still hold true to my principals and cut it myself.
 They usually laugh when I take the clippers from their hands and begin cutting my hair on my own.
 Today was no different but seeing as how my hair was the longest it has probably been in years, it felt damn good to have a haircut!

 After a quick trip back to my hotel, I recharged my depleted funds at the atm and then began searching the town for a new beach towel.
 During a big storm in Loas, my favorite Auburn towel that has been around the world with me was destroyed.
 The wind blew it down below and covered it in mud and all forms of animal feces that you can imagine.
 I had seen dogs, pigs, chickens and ducks all occupying the area it landed in for the past few days and since it was fraying pretty badly anyway, I decided it was a total loss and left it as a blanket for the animals in case another wild storm came up and they needed some protection.